 This provides a pretty clear pedagogical environment, which does not aim at providing information or theories ex cathedra, but at providing living, "nondenominational" knowledge, cultivating acceptance and particularly the delicate art of unlearning learning.
 These approaches and experiments resulted in some interesting inventions, such as a new method of supervision (Tsegos, 1995a).

 In conclusion, the Communal method of training and acquisition of clinical experience:

 a.
-Accelerates students' maturation process by stabilizing their personal changes in relation to the Self, to meate all of the works as a stable but changing field, since it is defined by the relationships interpersonal relationships and to reality b.
-Serves important parameters,
+Accelerates students' maturation process by stabilizing their personal changes in relation to the Self, to interpersonal relationships and to reality b.Serves important parameters, such as: